 As you can see from the photos and video this unique stunt went off in a HUGE way and was a great success.
 At DroneBoy, we always love the challenge of building new machines, modifying existing technology and making sure that everything we do is compliant with the regulations, highly effective for our end client’s needs and, above all else, safe!
 We feel that this project succeeded on all those levels and more.
 As far as we know this was the very first drone delivery of food and beverages done here in Canada.
 Boo-ya – strike up another one for DroneBoy.

 Do you have a unique idea, stunt or product idea that requires custom drone technology?
-Contact us today and let’s talk about how we can make it a reality for you.
+Check out our Custom Builds & Media Stunts page or Contact us today and let’s talk about how we can make it a reality for you.

 Team Lead & Pilot – Tom Comet

 Operations Manager & Head of Compliance – Stefan Marchand

 Chief Engineer, Fabricator & Pilot – Patrick Leschinski